 Activity Description to be refreshed.
 Datasource-Select the data source in TIC containing the snapshot to refresh.
 Snapshot-Select the snapshot to refresh.
-Database Connection In previous versions of Toad, the Database Connection activity was required in specify database connection details. each a pplicable activity, el oad, you can specify the database connection details within liminating the need to use the Database activity.
-You may ase activity if you prefer. ection specified for the Database Connection activity takes ection specified for the individual activity.
+Database Connection In previous versions of Toad, the Database Connection activity was required in ord specify database connection details.
+In the current version of Toad, you can specify the database connection details with each applicable activity, eliminating the need to use the Database activity.
+You may continue to use the Database activity if you prefer.
+Note: The database connection specified for the Database Connection activity takes precedence over the connection specified for the individual activity.
 Loop Connections Loops through multiple connections and executes the activities you specify.
-Add as many activities as you want to the loop.
-The Loop Connections activity can have mothan one branch.
+Add many activities as you want to the loop.
+The Loop Connections activity can have than one branch.
 Select connections to loop through-Click Add Connections to select one or more connections to loop through.
-Connection description variable-Enter a new name for the variable or use the default name.
-The connection description variable is a SQL-type variable comprised of one row containing the connection information for the current connection.
+Connection description variable-Enter a new name for the variable or undefault name.
+The connection description variable is a SQL-type variable comprised of one row containing the connection information for the currence connection.
 Use the following column names to gather connection information from the connection description variable.
-The exact content of each column dependent provider type.
+The exact content of each column dependence provider type.
 Column Name Description DescriptionLong Description of the connection details.
 ProviderType Provider type such as SQLServer, Oracle, or SAP ASE.
 HostName Hostname or instance for the connection.
 UserName User name.
 TrueUserName If the connection supports and uses Windows authentication (e.g., SQL Server connection) this column contains the current Windows Logon name as: domain\username (e.g., "PROD\bgates").
 Otherwise, if database authentication is used, it contains the same as the UserName column.
-Database Default Database context for the connection. list. to the loop to execute for each connection in the connection u specify in the Loop Connections activity take precedence fied in an individual activity.
-Dimensional Viewer Open an existing Dimensional View file, execute the query, and export the da Excel, Local Storage, or Intelligence Central.
-1. Select an existing [Dimensional View file. export data to Excel or .csv, select a file type, a file location, ick Export Options to specify export options.
-In the Export presents a view.
+Database Default Database context for the connection.
+Next, add activities to the loop to execute for each connection in the connection list.
+Note: The connections you specify in the Loop Connections activity take precedence over any connection specified in an individual activity.
+Dimensional Viewer Open an existing Dimensional View file, execute the query, and export the data to Excel, Local Storage, or Intelligence Central.
+1. Select an existing [Dimensional View file.
+Export to file-To export data to Excel or .csv, select a file type, a file location, and a file name.
+Click Export Options to specify export options.
+In the Export dialog, each tab represents a view.